-If you are looking for a very unique succulent, the String of Coins is a great choice.
+The String of Coins is a great choice if you want a unique succulent.
 This unusual plant looks stunning as a spiller in a hanging basket.

 It also pairs well with other succulents in an indoor cactus garden.

-The String of Coins is named after its leaves’ shape, which are round and resemble a coin.
-The leaves grow symmetrically on long trailing stems, giving it the name String of Coins.
+The String of Coins is named after its leaves’ round shape, which resembles a coin.
+The leaves grow symmetrically on long trailing stems, named String of Coins.

 The foliage has a very attractive blue-green to silver-green hue.
 Small clusters of yellow-green flowers may appear in spring.

 I was thrilled to find this plant at my local nursery, and it has become a focal point on my enclosed patio.

 The official name is Xerosicyos danguyi, and the plant is native to the cliff-filled regions of south-eastern Madagascar.

 If you treat String of Coins as a succulent and give it the correct conditions, it will grow happily in your home with minimal fuss and bother.